 - Rightful King Returns: Immediately after revealing himself, he takes the helm of the kingdom, putting Louen, the then-king, in the position of Paladin of the Lady.

 Bastard son of King Louen Leoncoeur and self-proclaimed Duke of Mousillon.
 Lays claim on the throne and leads Bretonnia into civil war.

 - Animal Motifs: His heraldry features a golden snake on a black field.

-- Antagonistic Offspring: Goes to war against his father King Louen to take the throne.
+- Antagonistic Offspring: He goes to war against his father King Louen to take the throne.